Last Revised: Feb 26, 2020

 Right to Appeal Corrective Action

-Regular employees may appeal all corrective actions, including dismissal for cause, through the grievance procedure (see Grievance Procedure).
+Regular employees may appeal all corrective actions, including dismissal for cause, through the grievance procedure (see Grievance Procedure, RP-3.3.4, p.
+109).
 Appeal by the employee, however, will not postpone the action.

 Reason for Policy